 The provision of ECL is sensitive to changes in estimates.
-Due to greater financial uncertainty triggered by the COVID-19 pandemic, the Group has increased the expected loss rates in the current year as there is higher risk that a prolonged pandemic could lead to increased credit default rates.
-The information about the ECL and the Group's trade and other receivables are disclosed in Notes 31(b) and 20 respectively.
+The information about the ECL and the Group's trade and other receivables are disclosed in Notes 36(b) and 22 respectively.

 5. CRITICAL ACCOUNTING JUDGEMENT AND KEY SOURCES OF ESTIMATION UNCERTAINTY (Continued)